 A third DUI in Missouri is a felony charge and carries significant consequences.
-Your freedom is stake and the lawyer you choose could mean avoiding jail.
+Your freedom is at stake and the lawyer you choose could mean avoiding jail.
 You need a lawyer who knows how to analyze your driving record and prior DUI history in order to design a proper defense.

 **You ONLY have 15 days to file a Request for an Administrative Hearing or a Petition for Review in order to prevent your driver's license from being suspended or revoked.**

-A missed deadline or failure to subpoena key evidence, could be the difference between serving time or getting no jail time at all.
+A missed deadline or failure to subpoena key evidence could be the difference between serving time or getting no jail time at all.
 One wrong move or one missed opportunity could wind up costing you your license for 1 year or up to 10 years.
 Anthony Bretz will challenge the State's witnesses and each piece of evidence.

-When you're charged with felony DUI, even only a class E felony, you need to have an aggressive Missouri DUI Defense Attorney like Anthony Bretz representing you before you go to court.
+When you're charged with a felony DUI, even only a class E felony, you need to have an aggressive Missouri DUI Defense Attorney like Anthony Bretz representing you before you go to court.